grafana/grafana/docs/sources/alerting/migrating-alerts/legacy-alerting/_index.md

 You have two options to configure alerts within the Grafana Cloud GUI and a third option that enables you to set Grafana Cloud Alerts using the command line.

-{{% admonition type="note" %}}
-The new [unified alerting](/blog/2021/06/14/the-new-unified-alerting-system-for-grafana-everything-you-need-to-know/) is currently being deployed to Grafana Cloud, it is enabled by default for new accounts since October 15, 2021.
-{{% /admonition %}}

-- **Grafana alerts** are the same as with [alerting](/docs/grafana/latest/alerting) in an on-prem instance of Grafana.
+- **Grafana alerts** are the same as in an on-prem instance of Grafana.
   These alerts are created from a graph panel within a Grafana dashboard.
   This is useful when you want to create a simple alert based on one metric from within a panel.
   It also has a much simpler learning curve when you are getting started.